realcwl/realcwl.github.io/content/posts/lesson_i_learned.md

 ShowToc: true
 ---

-I switched to a new team last year October.
 The last 6 months have been a challenging and tough period in my life, prompting considerable reading and self-reflection.
-After a very brief period, I was fortunate to continue work on LLM in a new team in Labs with the help of a good friend.
 Now as things are finally getting back on track, I'd like to share some valuable lessons that helped me.
 If you find yourself sitting in front of the computer, bored enough to open this article, you might find these lessons helpful to you as well.

 ## Embrace Longtermism

 The concept of longtermism embodies various layers of interpretation.
-In today’s fast-paced world, where technological advancements progress rapidly, it seems that success stories often revolve around those who capitalize on short-term opportunities to become rich and famous.
-Pursuing longtermism might appear outdated and irrelevant.
+It might seem outdated or cliche in a fast-paced world where technological advancements progress rapidly.
 However, I maintain that focusing on long-term gains, while disregarding short-term fluctuations, is not only worthwhile but increasingly essential.

 ### Good capital theory

-> Good capital is ruthless on profit, and patient on scaling.
+> Good capital is ruthless for profit, and patient for scaling.

 I first encoutered this great quote in one of my favorite author Clayton Christensen's book [^2].
 The dichotomy of short term and long term effort, and the dynamic relathionship is greatly summarized in this sentence.
-Specifically, the longtermism I'm referring to is exactly the one mentioned in this quote, where one should identify opportunities which you have great passion ("ruthless on profit"), and stick to it with great patience.
+Specifically, the longtermism I'm referring to is exactly the one mentioned in this quote.

+A mindset of "fail fast" should always be embraced, which helps you navigates the uncertainties in today's technological shift, this is the "ruthless for profit" part.
+However, I think the true difficulty lies in the patiently scaling side, where one can get distracted easily.

 I often find myself thinking "Auh..
 I wish I had spent the last year solidify this skill", whether it be exercising, learning a new language, mathmatic skills or writing.
 Like many others, I often find myself too eager to reap the benefits before properly sowing the seeds.
 In reality, life is a marathon.
 Once you know you are heading towards the right direction, it's crucial to grow the necessary skills before scale it up.